FreeAndFair/ColoradoRLA/test/smoketest/README.md

 # Smoketest of RLA server

-This smoketest has been tested against master commit 1cb4439.
+This smoketest has been tested against master commit d91c667.
+See results in smoketest.*.out, generated like this:
+# Find most recent master commit in git log.
+$ time ./smoketest.bash 2>&1 | tee smoketest.<commit>.out

 For now, you'll need to install [zerotest](https://github.com/jjyr/zerotest)